 - Meal prep-friendly — Flavors deepen as it sits, making it even better the next day.

-- Versatile: Use as a dip, a taco topper, or create a Mexican bowl with quinoa or rice.
+- Versatile: Use as a dip, alongside these simple grilled potatoes in foil, or create a Mexican bowl with quinoa, homemade Mexican rice, or this easy cilantro lime rice.

 - Healthy & plant-based: No processed ingredients, just fresh, whole foods!

 - No black-eyed peas?
-Swap them for different types of beans, like pinto beans, kidney beans, or even chickpeas, for a slightly different texture and flavor.
+Swap them for different types of beans, like pinto beans, kidney beans, or try my Instant Pot chickpeas for a slightly different texture and flavor.

 - Want extra spice?
 Add more jalapeño peppers, serrano peppers, or a drizzle of hot sauce.
 Extra crushed red pepper flakes or chipotle powder work too!